 - objectGUID: The member GUID.
 This corresponds directly to the member GUID that appears in the RPC interface.
 MUST exist. - msDFSR-ComputerReference: Distinguished name (DN) of the computer object associated with this member object.
-MUST exist. - msDFSR-Keywords: A string to be used in an implementation-dependent manner.
+MUST exist. - msDFSR-Keywords: A string to be used in an implementation-dependent manner.<<15>

-Each msDFSR-Member object contains 0 or more msDFSR-Connection objects.
-An msDFSR-Member object can contain more than one msDFSR-Connection object with the same partner.
+Each msDFSR-Member object contains 0 or more Connection objects, specified by connectionId in section 2.3.
+An msDFSR-Member object can contain more than one Connection object with the same partner.
 DFS-R picks only one such connection by sorting connections alphabetically (by converting the connection GUID to a string) and picks the first one.